 Justice Francis (Frank) W. Murphy in the 1940s.
 Murphy was known for his strong backing of "spritual freedom," specifically in Jehovah's Witnesses cases.
 He wrote, "Religious freedom is too sacred a right to be restricted or prohibited in any degree without convincing proof that a legitimate interest of the state is in grave danger."
 (Photo by Harris & Ewing, public domain via Wikimedia Commons)

-Francis W. Murphy (1890–1949), who served on the Supreme Court from 1940 to 1949, wrote eloquently about the importance of First Amendment freedoms.
+William Francis "Frank" Murphy (1890–1949), who served on the Supreme Court from 1940 to 1949, wrote eloquently about the importance of First Amendment freedoms.
 Except in a few cases he championed individual freedoms and repeatedly voiced his belief that religious freedom was entitled to great constitutional protection.

 Murphy was governor of Phillippines and Michigan